 Disney World Prices In June

 June is a tale of two months, depending on whether you’re staying at a value hotel or not.
 At the value hotels—which cater more to families and athletic teams—June through early August is a relative peak.
 It’s nowhere near Spring Break or Christmas levels, though.
-At the moderate and deluxe resorts, prices drop as warmer temperature set in.
+At the moderate and deluxe resorts, prices actually dip from May levels.

 June prices are incredibly consistent, increasing only for stays that encompass the July 4 holiday.
-Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, Wilderness Lodge, and Yacht Club:
+Here’s a graph of pricing within the month at All Star Movies, Port Orleans Riverside, and Contemporary:

 Disney World June Deals and Discounts